 Teaching biographies can be an integral part of your ELA instruction.
-While, many of us are having to adjust our planning in order to meet the needs of virtual instruction.
+While many of us are having to adjust our planning in order to meet the needs of virtual instruction.
 So, we are now trying to figure out how to virtually teach biographies.
 In this blog post, I will be detailing some tips and tricks for teaching biographies virtually.
-So, if you’re looking for digital biography activities and resource ideas, you’ve come the the right place.
+So, if you’re looking for digital biography activities and resource ideas, you’ve come to the right place.

 Using Videos to Introduce Historical Figures

 First, let’s talk about getting our kiddos ready for virtual biography instruction.
 When introducing biographies in your classroom, there are many ways to set the stage for engagement.
 These days, virtual instruction can prove to be repetitive for students.
 So, I’d recommend starting your lessons with a short attention-grabber.
 Fortunately, BrainPOP is the perfect place to start for biographies.